What is a Doula?

 The Fourth Trimester is a key time where support, compassion, and adapting to new family rhythms are essential.

-• Hiring a postpartum doula provides essential physical, emotional, and practical support for new parents, helping them recover and adjust with confidence.
+Hiring a doula provides essential physical, emotional, and practical support for people adjusting to significant life changes, helping them recover and adjust with confidence.
 A doula offers:

-• Experienced newborn care – Guidance on feeding, sleep, and soothing techniques.
+Experienced newborn care – Guidance on feeding, sleep, and soothing techniques.
+(Postpartum)

-• Parental well-being – Emotional support, active listening, and reducing overwhelm.
+Parental well-being – Emotional support, active listening, and reducing overwhelm.
+(Postpartum)

-With a postpartum doula, families experience less stress, better recovery, and greater confidence in early parenthood.
+With a doula, families experience less stress, better recovery, and greater confidence in early parenthood (and beyond).

-• The length of a postpartum doula's stay can vary based on each family's individual needs and preferences.
-Typically, a doula might provide support for a few hours per visit during the first few weeks after the baby is born.
+The length of a postpartum doula's stay can vary based on each family's individual needs and preferences.
+In postpartum, typically, a doula might provide support for a few hours per visit during the first few weeks after the baby is born.

-Some families may require less intensive or more extended support.
-Each case is unique and the services are tailored to meet the specific needs of the family.
+Some people or families may require less intensive or more extended support.
+Each case is unique and services are tailored to meet the specific needs of the family or individual.

-By centering the lived experiences and unique needs of these families, decolonized postpartum care dismantles colonial ideologies that often erase or undervalue cultural traditions, gender identities, and family structures outside of the mainstream.
-It honors the wisdom and practices passed down through generations, while also promoting a more inclusive, empathetic, and holistic approach to parenthood.
+By centering the lived experiences and unique needs of these families, decolonized doula care dismantles colonial ideologies that often erase or undervalue cultural traditions, gender identities, and family structures outside of the mainstream.
+It honors the wisdom and practices passed down through generations, while also promoting a more inclusive, empathetic, and holistic approach to major life transitions.

-This shift not only ensures that all families, regardless of race, ethnicity, or background, receive the support they deserve but also empowers parents to reclaim their experiences and identities.
+This shift not only ensures that anyone, regardless of race, ethnicity, or background, receives the support they deserve, but also empowers individuals to reclaim their experiences and identities.